 Qualifications of Reimbursement

-Generally, in order for a rotation to qualify for reimbursement, the rotation must occur outside the county of the student’s home campus (Morehead, Owensboro, Louisville, Lexington, or Hazard) and must be for a minimum of five days per week for four consecutive weeks at the same site.
+Generally, in order for a rotation to qualify for the standard rent and/or mileage stipend, the rotation must occur outside the county and over 30 miles away of the student’s home campus (Hazard, Lexington, Louisville, Morehead, Owensboro), and must be for a minimum of five days per week for at least three consecutive weeks at the same site.
 If a single rotation occurs in multiple locations, at least 50% of the rotation must take place in an AHEC designated site for the student to qualify for support.
 Some exceptions apply and students should contact the AHEC Central Office or their college/department to determine if the rotation qualifies for AHEC funding.
-Rent reimbursement will be provided if the rent receipt indicates the rent was paid for a property other than that of the Clinical Hub Site.

 Population Designated Sites